ruby/www.ruby-lang.org/en/documentation/faq/9/index.md

 ~~~
 begin
-  statements which may raise exceptions.
+  statements which may raise exceptions
 rescue [exception class names]
-  statements when an exception occurred.
+  statements when an exception occurred
 rescue [exception class names]
-  statements when an exception occurred.
+  statements when an exception occurred
 ensure
   statements that will always run
 end